Nutrition for Intellectual Disability | Cadabam's CDC

 Nutrition for Children with Intellectual Disability

 Children with intellectual disability have unique nutritional needs and are at higher risk for both nutritional deficiencies and obesity.
 Feeding difficulties (chewing, swallowing, sensory aversions), medication side effects, and limited food variety can lead to inadequate intake of essential nutrients that support brain development.
+For autism-specific dietary guidance, see our nutrition guide for autistic children.
 At Cadabam's CDC, our nutritionists create individualized meal plans that address these challenges while supporting cognitive development, growth, and overall health.

 What is the Role of Nutrition and Dietetics for Intellectual Disability?